jaredrushe/tripAdvisorReviewClassifier/src/flask/README.md

-# Movie Review Classifier Web App
+# Hotel Review Star Classifier Web App

-This Flask web application allows users to input a movie review and receive a sentiment prediction (positive or negative) using a pre-trained Naive Bayes model.
-The model and vocabulary have been saved in `.pkl` files for ease of use.
+This Flask web application allows users to input a hotel review and receive a star prediction (1 - 5) using a pre-trained One vs Rest multiclass classification model.
+Users can select between Logistic Regression, Multinomial Naive Bayes or Random Forest to be used as the binary algorithm within the classifier.
+The models have been saved in `.pkl` files for ease of use.